demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 ### Layouts

 - There are 6 layouts in this pack.
+- The additional layouts, such as those for indicators, are sourced from the Common Types pack.
 - The information displayed in the layouts is similar with minor changes as detailed below:

 ![XDR Case Info Tab](../../../docs/doc_imgs/reference/XDRLayout.png)